Public health information for residents

 - Drain the pool completely - check with your pool company before doing this to ensure it will not damage the pool or spa

 - Clean, refill and maintain the pool regularly

-Further information regarding pools and spas can be found on the SA Health website
+Further information regarding pools and spas can be found at SA Health

 Wood heaters and smoke

-It is important that wood heaters are used correctly during the Winter months.
-Excessive smoke from indoor wood heaters can be a nuisance to neighbours
+It is important that wood heaters are used correctly during winter months.
+Excessive smoke from indoor wood heaters can be a nuisance to neighbours.

-For more information on woodsmoke and burning in the open please visit the Environment Protection Authority
+For more information on woodsmoke and burning in the open: Environment Protection Authority